 - Academic members should have experience in engineering programs accredited domestically and/or abroad.
-Academic members may be academic staff or retired academic staff, except those serving as a universitys President, Vice President, Advisor to the President, Dean, Associate Dean, Graduate School Director, or Graduate School Associate Director.
+Academic members may be academic staff or retired academic staff, except those serving as a universitys President or Vice President.

 - Non-academic members should have experience in at least one of the following areas: engineering education, management of engineers, and quality processes.